tomineodegard/tomineodegard/README.md

 Front end development, UX and digital design
 --------------------------------------------
-🙋🏽‍♀️ I am a third semester multimedia design-student at Copenhagen School of Design and Technology, with the elective Front End Design.
+I am a third semester multimedia design-student at Copenhagen School of Design and Technology, with the elective Front End Design.

-🌍  I'm based in Copenhagen, Denmark 🇩🇰 (originally from 🇳🇴 Norway).
+🇳🇴 / 🇩🇰  Norwegian girl based in Copenhagen, Denmark.

 --------------------------------------------